Dog coat: Omega 3 (linolenic acid)

 Omega 3 fatty acid, also known as linolenic acid, is an anti-inflammatory compound.
 Linolenic acid is found in the oil from flaxseeds, soybean and canola.
 Some better known examples of linolenic acid are the metabolic derivatives eicosapentaenoic acid (EPA) and docosahexanoic acid (DHA).
 EPA inhibits the enzyme delta-5-desaturase, which prevents the synthesis of arachidonic acid which is an inflammatory omega 6.
 DHA acts even earlier in omega 6 metabolism, by inhibiting delta-6-desaturase.
 The anti-inflammatory properties of omega 3s stem from their ability to inhibit the inflammatory action of omega 6 fatty acids.
 A functional minimum has not been set forth by AAFCO, as one has yet to be determined.
 A reduction in inflammation of somatic tissues, skin especially, supports coat health.

 Omega 6 (linoleic acid)

 Omega 6 fatty acid, also known as linoleic acid, is found in poultry fat and the oil from safflower, sunflower, corn and flaxseed.
 Arachidonic acid is a well known metabolic derivative of linoleic acid, found only in animal sources.
-As mentioned above, arachindonic acid is a pro-inflammatory compound.
+As mentioned above, arachidonic acid is a pro-inflammatory compound.
 It is critical to note once again that canines are unable to interconvert between omega fatty acids and over supplying linoleic acid promotes excessive inflammation in the body, which can potentially reverse the coat benefits seen by supplying omega fatty acids in the diet.
 In contrast, linoleic acid is also required for epidermal lipid function and water retention, which benefits coat shine.
 Having linoleic acid present in the diet has demonstrated a positive effect on skin, and thus by extension, coat.